How to Maintain Your Reverse Osmosis System

 4. Removing Filters & Membrane

-Before starting the sanitization process, first carefully remove the sediment and carbon filters, as well as the RO membrane.
+Before starting the sanitization process, first carefully remove the sediment and carbon filters that are in housings, as well as the RO membrane -you may use the untightening wrench for this step if necessary.
 Keep new filters in their packaging until ready to install.

 Filter Replacement Schedule